typedb/typedb-docs/07-workbase/00-overview.md

 ---

 <div class = "note">
-[Important]
+[Warning]
-**There is not yet a release of Workbase that is compatible with Grakn 2.0, it will be ready soon!**
+There is not yet any Workbase release that is compatible with Grakn 2.0.
+It will be ready soon!
 </div>

 ## What is Workbase?